claude-code-slack-channel

 The Problem

 If you’re using Claude Code, you’re chained to the terminal.
-Step away from your desk and the conversation stops.
-Your phone has Slack — but Slack can’t talk to your Claude session.
+Step away from your desk and the conversation stops — worse, Claude may be waiting for permission to run a tool, and you can’t approve it from your phone.
+Your phone has Slack, but Slack can’t talk to your Claude session.

 The Solution

-A single-file MCP server (~850 lines TypeScript) that connects Slack to Claude Code bidirectionally.
-Inbound messages arrive via Socket Mode (Slack’s outbound WebSocket — no public URL, no webhook endpoint, works behind any firewall).
+A two-file MCP server (server.ts ~1100 lines of stateful wiring, lib.ts ~915 lines of pure functions) that connects Slack to Claude Code bidirectionally.
+Inbound messages arrive via Socket Mode (Slack’s outbound WebSocket — no public URL, works behind any firewall).
 Outbound replies go through the Slack Web API.
-Everything runs locally as a subprocess of Claude Code.
+Permission prompts render as Block Kit messages with Allow/Deny/Details buttons — tap your phone to approve a tool call from anywhere.

 Who / What / Where / When / Why